sarthaksrinivas/sicp/README.md

 # sicp
-My notes and exercise solutions for MIT's Structure and Interpretation of Computer Programs textbook
+Thank you Harold Abelson, Jay Sussman, Julie Sussman, and all others involved for creating [one of the best computer science books in the world](https://mitpress.mit.edu/sicp/).